gjwgit/delayed_markdown_tooltip/README.md

 ## Sample screenshots

-The [example](example/lib/main.dart) app shows provides a very simple sample of the possible markdown markup.
+The [example](example/lib/main.dart) app  provides a very simple illustration of some possible markdown markup.
+To reproduce, simply copy the example files then run `flutter create .` followed by `flutter run`.

 ![](assets/images/screenshot_example_app.png)